Skyrush: Reception

 Jane Holahan of the Intelligencer Journal/Lancaster New Era wrote in 2012 that she was terrified of the ride, saying that "the ascent is a doozy, swiftly climbing up those 200 feet.
 None of that slow, creaky psychological terror on the Skyrush, it's all intense action from the very first second."
 Conversely, Mekado Murphy of The New York Times wrote: "The winged seats significantly change a rider's perspective and make the surrounding environment more a part of the coaster [...]
 At some of the most aggressive points in the ride, the lap restraint felt like the only thing preventing me from flying out of my seat."
-James Wasser wrote in 2022: "The out-of-control feeling along with the high g-forces gives me such an adrenaline boost and a way to scream my head off and let go of some stress.
+James Wesser wrote in 2022: "The out-of-control feeling along with the high g-forces gives me such an adrenaline boost and a way to scream my head off and let go of some stress.
 It also makes me feel like I am flying!"
 The same year, a reporter for LNP Always Lancaster wrote that, "unlike the beginning of every other coaster with an ascent at Hersheypark, Skyrush starts impossibly fast and stays that fast throughout the entire minute-long ride."

+The original ride restraints that were used between 2012 and 2023 was frequently criticized by many Roller Coaster enthusiasts and general riders due to the potential pressure they caused to a rider's thighs while riding which could result in thigh pain.
+This resulted in some people using the derogatory nickname of "thighcrush" to describe the ride.
+The new ride restraints used since 2024 have been called more comfortable compared to the original restraints and have been praised by some reviewers.

 Awards

 In 2012, Skyrush was ranked by Amusement Today's Golden Ticket Awards as the fifth-best new ride (tied with OzIris at Parc Astérix), garnering six percent of the vote.
 In addition, every year between 2012 and 2015, Skyrush received a Golden Ticket Award for being of the 50 best steel roller coasters.
-It also received Golden Ticket Awards in every year between 2017 and 2019, as well as in 2021 and 2022.
+It also received Golden Ticket Awards in every year between 2017 and 2019, as well as between 2021 and 2024.
 Skyrush did not rank in the Golden Ticket Awards in 2016, and no roller coasters received awards in 2020.